Olusegun Mimiko: Judiciary reforms

 On 2 September 2011, Mimiko presented a review of the state laws in use since 1978.
 The Revised Edition of the laws is published in 500 volumes; it is a compendium of all the laws made in the state from its creation in 1978 to 2006.
 The revised laws became operational on 20 September 2011.
 Nigeria's first prison High court was established by Mimiko.
-The Court-in–Prison programmme is a feature of the Ondo Rapid Justice System programme introduced in 2012, to accelerate the dispensation of justice, and decongest the state's prisons.
-On 2 April 2012, the State High Court in the premises of the Head Office of the Nigerian Prisons Service NPS, Olokuta Medium Security Prison, Akure commenced operation.
+The Court-in–Prison programme is a feature of the Ondo Rapid Justice System programme introduced in 2012, to accelerate the dispensation of justice, and decongest the state's prisons.
+On 2 April 2012, the State High Court in the premises of the head office of the Nigerian Prisons Service NPS, Olokuta Medium Security Prison, Akure commenced operation.

 Under the Mimiko administration the State Customary Court of Appeal, eighteen new Magistrate Courts, and two High Courts in Idanre and Ifedore Local Government areas were established.
 The administration carried out a renovation of all the High Courts and Magistrate courts in the State, and attracted the Federal High Court and the National Industrial Court to Ondo State.
 Mimiko was instrumental in bringing the Akure Division of the Court of Appeal to Ondo State.